+We love sharing the stories of the providers who use Healthie to help their businesses grow.
 Meet Laura Greenhow MPH, RD, LDN.
 Laura is the founder and owner of Summerfield Custom Wellness, a nutrition counseling firm based in North Carolina.
 Laura and her team specialize in weight loss and digestive health, creating customized plans, online learning opportunities, and corporate wellness programming.
-It is their mission to inspire confidence in their patients and empower them to develop the skills they need to attain their health goals.
 We at Healthie were so lucky to catch Laura for an interview!
-Hear about her experience as a nutrition entrepreneur and see what advice she has to share!
+Hear about her experience as a nutrition entrepreneur and see what advice she has to share:

 Laura: My undergraduate degree is in mathematics.
 With my math degree, I accidentally ended up managing a fitness franchise.
 Shortly thereafter, I became a corporate trainer for that company and traveled around the US opening new facilities and facilitating training seminars for owners and managers.

-When I moved on to a sales position at another company 2 years later which had no affiliation with the health and nutrition field, I found myself helping coworkers with meal planning and taking them grocery shopping for healthy foods.
-At that point, I started taking prerequisite coursework online and then left that job to take the rest of my prereqs as a full time student in the classroom.
+When I moved on to a sales position at another company which had no affiliation with the health and nutrition field, I found myself helping coworkers with meal planning and taking them grocery shopping for healthy foods.
+At that point, I started taking prerequisite coursework online and then left that job to take the rest of my prereqs as a full-time student in the classroom.
 I eventually ended up in the MPH/RD coordinated program at the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill.

 During an initial appointment, we review health concerns, medications, health history, and lifestyle habits (nutrition, physical activity, sleep and stress).
 Then we discuss the patient’s optimal health vision, try to capture what ways they have been successful in the past, and understand the barriers they encounter.
 With all of this information, we help them develop an initial plan to get from where they are currently to where they want to be.
 The odds that we get it 100% right the first time (or the odds that we develop something on day 1 that will be effortless and sustainable indefinitely) is slim to none so a series of follow up appointments are set so we can measure, monitor, and adjust as we go along.
 This ensures that the strategies we develop are most practical and give our patients the best chance at success.